aplaline/baibulo/README.md

-# Baibulo - Java implementation
+# Baibulo - Node.js implementation

 Baibulo (version in Chewa) is a versioned static content server and manager package for Node express applications.
 It is a version of implementation of approach presented on RailsConf 2014 by Luke Melia.